If you’ve been wondering how you can make money writing books, then this episode is for you!

 However, if you really want to make a long-term impact with your book and continually make money off of it, I suggest thinking of it like marketing a product and checking out software like ClickFunnels to help you along the way.

-I know that sales and marketing can feel overwhelming to a creative, but Russell Brunson’s One Funnel Away Challenge really helped me understand how to sell my book without feeling sleezy, and it’s so easy 10-year-old my niece joined me and started selling online too!
+I know that sales and marketing can feel overwhelming to a creative, but really helped me understand how to sell my book without feeling sleezy, and it’s so easy 10-year-old my niece joined me and started selling online too!

 Whatever platform you use to pre-sell your book, you want to make sure that you cover the eventual cost of printing the book.
 I’ll have more on how to calculate that in a future episode, but for now assume you should start physical books at around $25, audiobooks at around $30, and ebooks at around $5.